kdreese/gmtk-2022/README.md

-# Xedator
+# Xetator

-Xedator is our submission for the 48 hour [GMTK Game Jam 2022](https://itch.io/jam/gmtk-jam-2022), following the theme "Roll of the Dice".
-You can play it online at https://kdreese.itch.io/xedator, give it a shot!
+Xetator is our submission for the 48 hour [GMTK Game Jam 2022](https://itch.io/jam/gmtk-jam-2022), following the theme "Roll of the Dice".
+You can play it online at https://kdreese.itch.io/xetator, give it a shot!

 ## Requirements